ibm-cloud-docs/event-notifications/en-audit.md

 | Source | DELETE | Topics | Topics are updated and filters configured on them deleted. |
 | Destination | DELETE | Subscription | All subscriptions that are associated with the deleted destination are deleted |
 | Topic | DELETE | Subscription | All subscriptions that are associated with the deleted topic are deleted. |
-{: caption="Table 2.
-User action initiated update and delete" caption-side="top"}
+{: caption="User action initiated update and delete" caption-side="top"}